-This doesn’t mean that it’s an unheard-of Japan pow town, it’s got quite a few visitors kicking around.
-But it’s a fun place to head for a few days if you’re seeking some fresh lines.
+This doesn’t mean that it’s an unheard-of Japan pow town, it’s still got quite a few visitors kicking around.
+It’s a fun place to head for a few days if you’re seeking some fresh lines.

-This festival only comes around once a year, but if you happen to be in Niseko during this time you should definitely make the journey to Kutchan for Yukitopia.
+This festival only comes around once a year, typically in February and if you happen to be in Niseko during this time you should definitely make the journey to Kutchan for Yukitopia.

 This is a beloved winter festival in Kutchan, the town only 10 minutes drive away from Niseko.
 It’s at this festival you can enjoy a very local atmosphere with fun games, delicious Japanese food, and events for all children to enjoy!